mapbox/mapbox-maps-android/docs/Migrate to v11.md

 Additionally, you have the option to enable all traces at once using `MapboxTracing.enableAll()`.
 If you want to disable all tracing, simply use `MapboxTracing.disableAll()`.

 You can find more details about Tracing API use in the [Developing guide](../DEVELOPING.md#working-with-traces)

+### Mapbox Maps Recorder

+`MapboxMapRecorder` provides API to record and replay map interaction sessions.
+Such recordings can be used to debug issues which require multiple steps to reproduce.
+Usage example could be found [here](../app/src/main/java/com/mapbox/maps/testapp/examples/MapboxMapRecorderActivity.kt).

 ## Known Issues / Coming Soon